avahmetozdemir/leetcode/README.md

     -carry now contains common set bits of a and b -Sum of bits of a and b where at least one of the bits is not set -Carry is shifted by one so that adding it to a gives the required sum

+## Contains Duplicate

+### Description

+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

+### Solution

+First we tried to use two for-loop to compare integers that they are duplicate or not.
+Space complexity was O(1) because we did not use more memory but the time complexity was O(n2) that was to big for runtime.

+Secondly we sorted the array and find the duplicate integers with for loop.
+Its time complexity was O(nlogn) which is better than the first try but with sorted array we used memory and sacrifice the memory for time.

+Converting numbers array into Set() we used the memory more than the first one but had a great runtime and this became faster than the before ones.

+Lastly we tried to create a hash table of our array as we're iterating and evaluate it in place.We first iterate over the array of numbers.
+If the map already has the value then we return true.
+We check this with the .has property of maps.
+This code has the best runtime and the fastest of all the others.